smashing-team/smashing.tools/README.md

     │   ├── types/ # TypeScript definitions for type safety and consistency.
     │   ├── utils/ # Utility functions and helpers for common functionality.
 ```

-## **Technologies**

-- **Astro:** A tool used for building modern web applications through static site generation.
-- **Tailwind CSS:** A utility-first CSS framework used to create customizable UI components quickly.
-- **React:** A popular JavaScript library for building user interfaces.
-- **Pagefind:** A simple and fast search engine for static websites.
-- **KeyStatic:** A simple static site generator ideal for lightweight and fast-loading web pages.
-- **Netlify:**: A cloud hosting service that automates deployment for web projects.

 ### **Getting Started**